An ectopic pregnancy is when a fertilised egg implants itself outside of the womb, usually in one of the fallopian tubes.

 However, these symptoms aren't necessarily a sign of a serious problem.
 They can sometimes be caused by other problems, such as a?stomach bug.

 Read more about the symptoms of an ectopic pregnancy.

-How is an ectopic pregnancy treated
+How?an ectopic pregnancy is treated

-Read more about treating ectopic pregnancy.
+Read more about treating an ectopic pregnancy.

-Why does an ectopic pregnancy happen
+Help?and support after an ectopic pregnancy

 Losing a pregnancy can be devastating and many women feel the same sense of grief as if they had lost a family member or partner.

 It's not uncommon for these feelings to last several months, although they usually improve with time.
 Make sure you give yourself and your partner time to grieve.

 If you or your partner are struggling to come to terms with your loss, you may benefit from professional support or counselling.
 Speak to your GP about this.